Guantanamo force feeding: History

-The earliest known case of force-feeding prisoners in Guantanamo Bay occurred in early 2002 when two hunger strikers were hospitalized for malnutrition.
-The pair were holdouts from a hunger strike which began as a response to Guantanamo guards removing a makeshift turban from one of the prisoners.
-The strike initially had up to 194 participants, however that number dropped precipitously when the general in charge of the prison announced that prisoners would be allowed to wear turbans.
-In these initial cases, prisoners were sedated as opposed to restrained prior to being given nutrition.
+The earliest known case of force-feeding detainees in Guantanamo Bay occurred in early 2002 when two hunger strikers were hospitalized for malnutrition.
+The pair were holdouts from a hunger strike which began as a response to Guantanamo guards removing a makeshift turban from one of the detainees.
+The strike initially had up to 194 participants, however that number dropped precipitously when the general in charge of the prison announced that detainees would be allowed to wear turbans.
+In these initial cases, detainees were sedated as opposed to restrained prior to being given nutrition.

-Restraints were used in force feeding at least as early as early 2005 in response to another hunger strike by prisoners to protest prison conditions.
-In this case, 105 prisoners were refusing food, although to varying extents.
-The military acknowledged that twenty prisoners were being force fed.
-In these cases, many prisoners passively accepted nasal feeding, though others were restrained with leg shackles and handcuffs.
+Restraints were used in force feeding at least as early as early 2005 in response to another hunger strike by detainees to protest prison conditions.
+In this case, 105 detainees were refusing food, although to varying extents.
+The military acknowledged that twenty detainees were being force fed.
+In these cases, many detainees passively accepted nasal feeding, though others were restrained with leg shackles and handcuffs.